ibm-cloud-docs/monitoring/monitor/platform/cloud_services_locations.md

 You can monitor {{site.data.keyword.satellitelong}} through the Sysdig instance that is configured with **service platform logs** in the same region that your {{site.data.keyword.satelliteshort}} location is managed from.

 The following tables list the locations where automatic collection of registry service metrics is enabled.
+For more information, see [Monitoring metrics for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-registry_monitor_sysdig).

 | Service                                                       | `Frankfurt (eu-de)` | `London (eu-gb)` |
 |---------------------------------------------------------------|---------------------|------------------|